 - Condensed milk: the regular type, don't use low fat.

-- Heavy cream: full fat regular.
-Don't use light or low-fat cream
+- Heavy cream: full-fat, regular.
+Don't use light or low-fat cream.

-- Vanilla - I use pure vanilla extract or pure vanilla paste when available, but a good vanilla essence (artificially flavored) also works.
+- Vanilla: I use pure vanilla extract or pure vanilla paste when available, but a good vanilla essence (artificially flavored) also works.

 Two ways of serving this dessert:

-Glasses or bowls:
+Glasses or bowls

-use individual goblets, bowls, or wine glasses to serve it trifle-style.
+Use individual goblets, bowls, or wine glasses to serve it trifle-style.
 Layers of berries, broken cookies, and lemon cream (images below).
 I like to use berries at the bottom and top.

-Icebox cake:
+Icebox cake

-Again, simply layer cookies, berries, and cheesecake mixture (images below).
-I like to layer cookies and lemon cream and then scatter berries on top.
-That way they don't turn mushy.
-But you can totally add a layer of fresh berries in between.
-It works better with fresh fruit than frozen, as was my case today.
+I like to scatter the berries on top, so they don't turn mushy.
+But you can add a layer of fresh berries in between.

 Top tips